Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Integrations

-When it comes to integrations, Squarespace offers tons of integrations regarding blogging, commerce, marketing, domains and email, shipping, etc. You can find free and paid options and select according to your business needs.
+Squarespace offers many integrations regarding blogging, commerce, marketing, domains, email, shipping, etc. You can find free and paid options and select according to your business needs.
 Squarespace’s subscriptions include access to almost all integrations, but some integrations require paid subscriptions.
-To know more about its integrations and extension, you can check out Squarespace’s help center.
+To know more about its integrations and extensions, you can check out Squarespace’s help center.

 Bluehost integrates with 350+ third-party apps and plugins for various purposes.
-And since Bluehost uses WordPress to create websites, you get options to integrate with thousands of third-party apps and plugins.
+And since Bluehost uses WordPress to create websites, you can integrate with thousands of third-party apps and plugins.
 To unlock the custom dashboard feature on the platform, you need to integrate cPanel integration.
 It gives you more control over advanced settings and CMSs.

 Winner: Bluehost